 The Tutanota encrypted calendar (beta) already comes with great usability:

 Update 2020-01-31: You can now share the Tutanota Calendar!
 Watch this video to learn how.

 The secure calendar is the highest voted for feature by all our users.
 This comes at no surprise as people currently only have the option to host their calendar locally themselves if they want a private option.

-All available online calendars – Google Calendar, Apple Calendar – store users’ data in the cloud so that the provider can easily access all personal data.
+All available online calendars – Google Calendar, Microsoft Outlook Calendar and iCloud / Apple Calendar – store users’ data in the cloud so that the provider can easily access all personal data.
 Tutanota stores the users’ data in the cloud as well – to be precise on our own German-based servers.
 But due to the built-in end-to-end encryption only the users with their password can access the data.